Most Asked Questions About Nerve Blocks as Instant Pain Relief

 - Severe facial pain

-You don’t have to worry about the risks of administering these injections since our pain management staff at AZ Pain Medicine Clinic is qualified to administer these anesthetic procedures.
+You don’t have to worry about the risks of administering these injections since our pain doctors are qualified to administer these anesthetic procedures.
 Consequently, we can help people with chronic pain function much better in their everyday lives.

-Because pain may originate from different regions in the body, the type of nerve block that one patient may need may be different for another.
+Because pain may originate from different regions in the body, the type of nerve block that you as a patient may need may be different for another.

-Our medical professionals at AZ Pain Medicine Clinic may advise using different kinds of neural blockade injections depending on the cause of pain, your overall health, and the type of surgical procedure you’re having.
+Your pain specialist may advise you to use different kinds of neural blockade injections depending on the cause of pain, your overall health, and the type of surgical procedure you’re having.

 Listed below are some of the different types of neural blockades: